 Honestly, if you only have a short period of time in Prague, I would recommend staying in the city.
-There’s no need for day trips when there’s so much to enjoy within Prague.
+There’s no need for day trips when there’s so many fun things to do within Prague.
 However, if you do decide to escape the city or if, like me, you get excited about going on train rides (I’m a total geek about it but… there are no trains where I live!), here are 5 great day trips to take from Prague.

 Stay In The Czech Republic